Learn something new this summer. Spend two weeks learning Chinese language (Mandarin) while experiencing one of the world’s most important economies.

 Our two-week summer school runs from:

 Classes take place Monday to Friday, 10am to 1pm.
-Each week will be comprised of 15 hours of classroom-based language lessons and four hours of cultural understanding lessons.
+Each week will be comprised of 15 hours of classroom-based language lessons, 4 hours of cultural activities, 2 hours of Chinese corner (extra speaking practice), and 2 evening social activities organized by our dedicated team of student helpers.
 There will be plenty of opportunity to use the language you are learning on the street and in social situations.

 This is the course for you if you:

 - have never studied Chinese before and want a kick start into this fascinating and vital language